 A membership website is a great option for both passive and recurring income online.
 Here you can offer gated content and exclusive benefits to your members.
 Often this type of website sells subscriptions so users get access to premium facilities.

 A subscription website lets users pay a certain amount to use a product or service within a limited time period.
-It's a financial contract between owner and customers.
-Popular subscription businesses models include SaaS, digital publications, online courses, video & music streaming services, newsletters, etc.
+It's a financial contract between the owner and the customers.
+Popular subscription business models include SaaS, digital publications, online courses, video & music streaming services, newsletters, etc.